-As at December 31, 2019, Fresnillo had fulfilled both of its commitments under the Naranjillo Option Agreement in cash payments of US \$1,650,000 and in exploration expenditures of US \$3,000,000.
-Subsequent to the fiscal year end of 2019, on February 24, 2020, Fresnillo exercised its option to purchase the Naranjillo Property for US \$500,000 and granted the Company a 3% net smelter return ("NSR") royalty.
-Fresnillo will also make advance royalty payments of US \$100,000 annually starting February 2021 until the earlier of (i) US \$1,000,000 of advance royalty payments have been paid, or (ii) Naranjillo commences commercial production of minerals.
+On February 24, 2020, Fresnillo exercised its option to purchase the Naranjillo Property for US \$500,000 and granted the Company a 3% net smelter return ("NSR") royalty.
+Starting February 2021, Fresnillo will also make advance royalty payments of US \$100,000 annually until the earlier of (i) US \$1,000,000 of advance royalty payments have been paid, or (ii) Naranjillo commences commercial production of minerals.

-Option Agreement with Electrum on the Vaquerias, Palo Alto and La Joya Properties
+Option Agreement with Electrum on the Vaguerias, Palo Alto and La Joya Properties

 On January 20, 2020, Plata entered into an option agreement with a wholly owned subsidiary of the Electrum Group ("Electrum") for its other three mineral properties in Mexico: Vaquerias, Palo Alto and La Joya (the "Three Properties").
-Electrum was granted a four-month period with the exclusive right to evaluate the Three Properties, expiring on May 20, 2020.
+Electrum was granted a four-month period with the exclusive right to evaluate the Three Properties.
 Electrum has the option to acquire any or all of the Three Properties by paying US \$100,000 per property.
-In addition, during the option period, Electrum will also pay the mining duties of 2019's second semester and 2020's first semester on the Three Properties.
+During the option period, Electrum will also pay the mining duties of 2019's second semester and 2020's first semester on the Three Properties.
 The two mining duty payments totalling MXN\$1,959,667 have been paid in January 2020.